 Then went out for a Greek meal.
 We were lucky to find a table, everywhere was full.

-Greek food is really good in Melbourne.
-There is a big Greek community, and this place was traditionally run, Pop adding up the bill in his head, daughter at front of house.
+Greek food is good in Melbourne.
+There is a huge Greek community and this place was traditionally run.
+Pop adding up the bill in his head, daughter at front of house.
 Lots of shouting.
 Good food.
 Almost as good as being in Greece.

 Many of the buildings were illuminated and there was a festive feel.
 It was very busy, but good humoured.

-We made our way river side where there were plenty of food stalls, a water truck and a chill out zone, (to chill those who had too many pots).
+We made our way river side where there were plenty of food stalls, a water truck and a chill out zone, (to chill those who had too many pots of beer).
 Lots of seating, friendly crowd, and fantastic fireworks.

 It was not without unexpected drama though, as tower on top of Melbourne Arts Centre, where some of the fireworks had been, caught fire.
 Oops!
 No one was hurt, but it just shows you that even experienced pyrotechnicians can get it wrong.